Savings .com.au

 Savings.com.au’s two cents

-If you want to provide your child with a sufficient financial head start, opening a high interest savings account for them is the first step towards teaching them how to be financially literate.
+If you want to provide your child with a sufficient financial head start, opening a high interest savings account for them could be a wise move.

 The key takeaway here is to look for a savings account with the highest interest rate you can find, but you should also remember that there may be certain conditions that need to be met each month in order to earn the maximum interest rate.

 By opening up a high interest savings account for your child and making regular deposits, you’re giving them a great financial start thanks to the power of compounding interest.
-Not only are you giving them a good financial head start in life, you’ll also be teaching them valuable money lessons and giving them the tools to become financially literate adults.
+Not only are you giving them a financial leg-up in life, you’ll also be teaching them valuable money lessons and giving them the tools to become financially literate adults.